Update Wednesday 23 September 2020

 Contact your cleaner and check their availability for the session.
 They can add or reschedule the session.
 Please contact TidyChoice if you need further help.

 I cancelled my booking but want the same cleaner after the “lockdown” period.
 What do I do?

 Contact TidyChoice and we will rebook the cleaner for you.

 Can my cleaner use public transport?

+.
 The government wants people to stay local to reduce travel.
+Cleaners on the

-Cleaners on the TidyChoice platform choose the area they want to work in so they are generally live close to their customers.
+TidyChoice platform choose their area of work so they are generally live close to

 The UK government has